rstacruz/collaborative-etiquette/README.md

 * __Don't be afraid!__ You don't need to submit code to contribute to the success of a project!
 Don't hold back on submitting issues, commenting on discussions and helping people out.

-* __Tell us everything.__ When filing bug reports, be generous in the details: environment, OS, steps to replicate, and so on.
+* __Tell us everything.__ When filing bug reports, be generous in the details: environment, OS, browser, steps to replicate, and so on.

 <br>